scarburato/searchenginepp/README.md

 sudo apt install build-essential cmake libstemmer-dev libhyperscan-dev libpcrecpp-dev
 ```

+If you're not building on an amd64 (x86) system you may have to install `vectorscan` in place of `hyperscan`, on Ubuntu
+the package to install should be named `libvectorscan-dev`.

 ## Build

 Navigate to the project directory and use the following commands: